 Historic Building Surveying: Structural Assessment & Repair Specification

 This day course will be held at Cressing Temple, Essex.
 The course is aimed at anyone wanting to further their understanding of historic building surveying, condition surveys and scheduling or specifying of repairs.
-The results of the day course will provide a detailed schedule of repairs, with commentary on specification a building on the Hatfield Estate This will be used to inform future conservation and renovation works.
+The results of the day course will provide a detailed schedule of repairs, with commentary on specification of the C13 barns at Cressing.
+This will be used to inform future ongoing conservation and repairs on site.

 The day will commence with an introduction and briefing.
 Attendees will be provided with material, such as measured surveys to aid their work.
 You will then be taken to the site to undertake your own survey of the buildings and schedule repairs.
-The afternoon will be spent in the onsite lecture rooms, with the tutor, evaluating the morning’s work and considering what should be identified by the survey and what the appropriate repairs specifications should include.
+The afternoon will be spent in the Cressing lecture room, with the tutor, evaluating the morning’s work and considering what should be identified by the survey and what the appropriate repairs specifications should include.

 The day will be provided by Ed Morton of The Morton Partnership.
 Ed is Managing Director of The Morton Partnership Ltd, and an Engineer Accredited in Conservation.
 With, in excess of 25 years working on many of the country’s most important historic structures and has been appointed to numerous Cathedrals such as Westminster Abbey, Canterbury Cathedral and York Minster.
 Ed has surveyed and scheduled many hundreds of historic buildings and structures both for private clients, councils and amenity bodies including English Heritage, Historic England, The National Trust, SAVE Britain’s Heritage and many others.